Preparing For Your First Long Distance Walk

 In addition, you need to consider that your limitations on a day walk might be different to walking day after day.
 For example, just because you can walk 20 miles every Sunday, doesn’t necessarily mean that you could keep that up for a week or more.
 For this reason, it’s a good idea to cut back a little on the miles covered per day when working out your route.
 Also, its good planning to allow for a rest day or spare day, as there could be times when you might not cover all the miles expected on a certain day.
 The weather could deteriorate, or there could be other unforeseen circumstances.
 If you haven't worked a spare day into your planning, then it could make it difficult to reschedule.
 Considering alternative routes for parts of the walk is a good idea too.
 There could be days where the weather is bad, or days when you feel tired and would prefer an easier route.
 Planning your route meticulously beforehand will save headaches later.

 Are you going to carry a tent (more freedom but more weight) or stay at youth hostels (less freedom but less weight)?
 If you are going to be staying at youth hostels then it's advisable to check if they will be open before you go.
 Most are open all year but very occasionally may temporarily close for other reasons.
 Sometimes your map might show a hostel that is no longer open, this has happened to me unfortunately.
 The same applies to campsites, so make sure they are still in existence and open.
-For peace of mind, you can pre-book your hostel here and you will find a list of campsites here.
+For peace of mind, you can find a list of campsites here.

 If you are wild-camping, then read the map’s features to find good places to camp.
 A rocky ridge, or boggy ground might be "mile 15" and the end of your planned day, but it isn’t a good place to camp.
 Also, remember to read the map to find your last water supply for each day.
 You don’t want to arrive at camp and realise you have no water source or have had to carry water for ten miles just for your planned camping stop.
 I find that a litre of water per person is enough to get you through the night, including cooking etc. You also need to think about how much food you will need to carry and where you can re-stock.
 It's a good idea to carry emergency food too, in case of unforeseen delays.